 If I use olive oil, I put just put a tiny bit on my cloth at a time.
 Then I rub it in all over my bag so I don’t get a blotch of oil in one area.

 “Do I ever have to be concerned about the leather conditioner getting on my clothes?”

 Leather conditioner is oil based, so you will want to keep it away from your clothing as you are conditioning your bag.
 As for carrying your bag after conditioning, the oils penetrate into the leather fibers and there should be no residue left to rub off onto your clothing.
 Only use a small amount and you will be fine!

-The conditioner we recommend using, Oakwood Leather Conditioner, won’t permanently darken leather or come off on your clothing.
+The conditioner we recommend using is Smith's Leather Butter, it won’t permanently darken leather or come off on your clothing.

 “What happens when leather gets wet?”

 When leather gets wet, it dries out the leather.
 So if your leather would get wet a lot and you would never condition it again, the leather would actually start to dry rot which would just make it really weak.
 It would break easily, that kind of thing.